Eating Disorders – what are they?

-If you feel you are developing an eating problem then getting help early on is very important.
+If you feel you are developing one of the eating disorders then getting help early on is very important.

 You may wish to see your GP.
 They can check that symptoms, (weight loss or gain), are not due to an underlying physical condition.

 If there is no such underlying condition causing the problem the eating problem needs to be treated ASAP before it gets a strong hold on you.
 Treatment is usually through changing both your eating pattern and addressing the emotions behind it.